azer-oss/bookmark-backup-parser/README.md

 | JSON | ** | ** |
 | Txt  | *** | Nope |

+P.S: Netscape format is used by Google Chrome, Firefox and Safari.

-*\* Netscape (Google Chrome, Firefox) formats have folders instead of tags.
+*\* Netscape formats have folders instead of tags.
 This library generates tags from the folder names hierarchically.*

 *\*\* JSON files has to be structured as an array and also use [common property names](https://github.com/kozmos/bookmark-backup-parser/tree/master/lib/json.js#L3).*